 We just stated that these reviews are beneficial to both employee and employer.
 Let’s look at some of the ways how:

-- For Promotion: Performance reviews allow you and the employee to clearly see how they are improving compared with earlier reviews.
-They also show whether an employee is ready to assume more responsibility.
-If there is only one open position but several candidates interested in the job, not only does a review help the supervisor with the decision, it justifies his or her choice by pointing to specific examples of exceptional professional achievement.
+- For Promotion: Performance reviews allow you and the employee to clearly see how he or she is improving compared with earlier reviews.
+This review also shows whether an employee is ready to assume more responsibility.
+If several candidates are working for a promotion, but there’s only one open position, a supervisor must justify his or her choice by pointing to specific examples of exceptional professional achievement.
 Documentation allows physical evidence to back up your claims so be sure to keep a record of your reviews.

-- For Compensation: Most employers base compensation decisions on staff merit and the company’s financial performance.
-Evaluations help assess whether an employee has earned a salary increase based on performance.
-This also shows whether certain milestones – agreed upon earlier – were met to justify a bonus.
+- For Compensation: Most employers are basing compensation decisions on staff merit and the company’s financial performance.
+Evaluations assess whether an employee deserves a salary increase based on performance and seniority.
+This also shows whether certain milestones were met to justify a bonus.
 An employee’s performance should determine their compensation.
 Great work deserves recognition and it is always a good feeling to be rewarded for it.

 - For Training: Performance reviews highlight skill deficiencies and clearly point to where a staff member could use additional training.
 It’s also a way for employees to identify classes to prepare them for additional responsibilities.
 Another way to improve your review process is by showing the employee a set of skills or training that a similar role in the area requires so they are aware of the “norms” of the job.
 When management helps employees do their best, it raises company morale.

-- For Discipline: Performance reviews provide a necessary paper trail that supports admin and legal processes to prove employee negligence, harassment, or other actionable behavior.
+- For Discipline: Performance appraisals provide a valid paper trail that supports admin and legal processes to prove employee negligence, harassment, or other actionable behavior.
 Also, written documentation is usually more effective than verbal for addressing sub-par performance issues.
 Conversations regarding poor employee performance can be uncomfortable (for both the employer and the employee).
-So, having a “script” or supporting evidence makes things so much smoother.
+So, having a “script” or supporting evidence makes things so a lot smoother.